 - a child uses SUBSYS.
 SUBSYS can cause an overdose and death in any child who uses it.

-- an adult who has not been prescribed SUBSYS uses it
+- an adult who has not been prescribed SUBSYS

 These are medical emergencies that can cause death.